 Should I always use this technique when trying to manage urges?

 In the Distress tolerance module we will offer several exercises that will help you deal with an emotional crisis and help you prevent from engaging in a behavior that is not necessarily good for you.
 After becoming familiar with these techniques, you can choose which one you find the most suitable for you.
-Perhaps in different situation you will want to try a different exercise.
+Perhaps in a different situation you will want to try a different exercise.